 Sekiu is an 8 week old female GSD with markings a lot like Apollo.
 She will be smaller and is expected to weigh about 70 lbs when fully grown.
 She was part of a litter that was raised by the same people that nurtured Apollo, 13+ years earlier.
-However, Sekiu has no relation to Apollo's linage.
+Her Sire is only a year old and the Damm is 2 years.
+Sekiu has no relation to Apollo's linage.

-We've began her training immediately with priority towards potty training and introducing her to Suva, our Siamese cat.
+We've began training immediately with priority towards potty training and introducing her to Suva, our Siamese cat.
 Suva is more cautious but Sekiu will go right up to the cat, nose to nose.
-Both sleep indoors, un-separated, but we watch them closely for signs of a flairup in attitudes.
+Both sleep indoors, un-separated, but we watch them closely for signs of a flairup which do happen from time to time.
 Suva is quite the hunter and will often spend the night outdoors.
 All the neighbors love him because he controls their mole population.

 We had a ham radio event recently of which we helped with communications in a rough mountainous section near Lake Crescent.
 Of course we took her along and was the "star" at the party afterward and she got her first exposure to big water at this beautiful lake.
 She didn't go all the way in but she certainly got wet.
 Next time we'll see if she jumps in, totally.

 Additional training is underway and she has already accomplished; sit, down, come, and we are working on stay.
 Those are a little more challenging for a puppy her age.

 Oct.
 22. 2017: Sekiu is now 3 1/2 months old with an estimated weight of 28 lbs.
 Needless to say she has an appetite that won't quit.
 She has a very different personality from Apollo who was raised from a puppy as well.
 He had a much milder temperament, easy to potty train, and got along with our Siamese cat very well.
 That's OK, we need something to shake up our life once in a while.